 Documents relating to the application for listed building consent

-Building description (current state) with statements on construction, material, equipment, color scheme
+Building description (current condition) including details on construction, materials, fixtures, and color scheme

-Detailed description of the planned project (target condition), if necessary by means of tender documents or offers from specialist companies
+Description of the planned measures (target condition), if applicable based on tender documents or quotes from specialized contractors

-In the case of planned (conversion) construction measures, the existing building and the planned changes must always be shown in the planning documents.
-Planned demolitions must be marked YELLOW and planned new components RED.
+For planned construction or renovation measures, the existing conditions and planned changes must always be shown in the plan documents.
+Planned demolitions or building components scheduled for removal must be marked in YELLOW, and planned new building components in RED.

-If further permits are required under public law, these must be applied for from the relevant competent authority.
+If further permits under public law are required, these must be applied for at the relevant competent authority.
+Please inform yourself about this well in advance of the start of the work.

 Note

-preparatory examination of the cultural monument (e.g. expert opinion on the history of the building, restoration findings, results of archaeological excavations, etc.)
+The results or documentation of preliminary investigations of the cultural monument (e.g., reports on the building’s history, restoration findings, results of archaeological excavations, etc.)

-We are happy to advise you by phone, video conference and in person at our offices.
-If required, we can also arrange an appointment on site.
+We’re happy to assist you by phone, via video conference, or in person at our office at Gustav-Stresemann-Ring 15.
+If needed, we can also schedule an on-site appointment.